advanced-rest-client/raml-to-api/client/README.md

 ## Console documentation
 Finally the API structure is nothing without the documentation.
 Most of objects will have a `docs` property with a value defined in the source [RAML] file.
 You can just print it in a console to see object's documentation.

-From the gist example above, colling the code below till print the documentation.
+From the gist example above, calling the code below till print the documentation.
 ```javascript
 api.gists.gistId(1234).comments.docs
 // List of comments in the Gist.